rackdon/bashedex/README.md

 # bashedex
-Create a pokedex through bash
+Create a pokedex through bash, creating an html file